globaltravelreport/global-travel-report/content/articles/2025-04-24-southeast-asia-the-new-favorite-of-australian-travelers.md

 ---
-title: '''Southeast Asia: The New Favorite of Australian Travelers'''
+title: 'Southeast Asia: The New Favorite of Australian Travelers'
 summary: >-

   In the travel sphere, Australia's compass is pointing firmly towards Southeast